 Finding the best deal on quality auto insurance can be a tedious and stressful process.

-Many insurance companies will automatically renew your policy when it expires, which is convenient if you are happy with your current coverage, but not taking the time to review your options may be a mistake.
+Many insurance companies will automatically renew your policy when it expires.
+This may be convenient if you are happy with your current coverage, but not taking the time to review your options may be a mistake.

 When should you renew your policy?